flipcoder/midimech/README.md

 [View PDF](https://github.com/flipcoder/mech-theory/blob/main/mech-cheatsheet.pdf)

+## What is the Mech Layout?

+The name comes from the fact that originally when I discovered it, I didn't yet have an isomorphic controller, so my friends and I used to map it to our mechanical keyboards to play.
+Because of this, we referred to it as "playing the mech".
+After getting a LinnStrument and LaunchPad, I've continued using this name for the layout itself.
+It could also be referred to as the "wholetone layout" or "grid-based Wicki-Hayden" but I still prefer calling it mech.

+In the layout, each row consists of a whole tone scale and is separated by fourths.
+The above cheat sheet document contains many common shapes used for chords and scales.

+The more you play it, the more you'll notice it is strangely easier than other instrument layouts to learn and play, making it quite fun.
+Its relation to the circle of 5ths makes certain music theory concepts easier to visualize and apply as well.

-## Important Notes
+## Important Notes / Troubleshooting

-So far, this has mostly been tested on the LinnStrument 128 version.
-If you own the 200-note version, please feel free to test it and let me know how this works for you.
+So far, this has mostly been tested on the LinnStrument 128 and LaunchPad X.  If you own the LinnStrument 200, it might be less stable, so let me know if you run into any issues.
+I'm saving up for a LinnStrument 200 so hit that donate button if you want to help out. :)

-Midimech sends midi commands to your midi controller and does NOT replace the firmware of your device.
+Midimech sends midi commands to your midi controller and does not replace the firmware of your device.
 It changes certain settings for the program to function and resets them to common values after ending the program.

 This program is *in development*, so some things may be buggy.
 If a device persists in a different state after ending the program (such as if a crash occurs), try running the program again and closing it.
-Otherwise try reconnecting or resetting it.
+Otherwise try reconnecting or resetting your LinnStrument.

-Because it changes the setup of the LinnStrument during usage, it is only recommended for people that are comfortable with setting up and configuring the Linnstrument.
+If you have issues with LinnStrument connectivity when the program starts, try recreating the virtual midi device before you start it.

 That being said, I hope you enjoy it and have fun!